 Data from Targetprocess can be extracted and displayed in Microsoft Excel.
 The integration is based on REST API queries.
 Excel gives lots of further options to report on the data.

-Before you start building your first integration, please learn basic principles of Targetprocess REST API usage.
+Before you start building your first integration, please learn the basic principles of Targetprocess REST API usage.
 They are described on our Developers portal: REST API v.1 Getting Started.

 The integration is rather a workaround than a fully fleshed export solution.
 You can use our natively integrated export functionality instead to get a proper file export.